Deltik/SignEdit/README.md

 _Added in v1.4.0_

-Erase the line *line* of the selected sign.
+Erase the line *line* of the targeted sign.

 (_since `v1.6.0`_) **Aliases:** `/sign <line>`